 No one should ever have to endure bullying, or become the target of cruelty, harm and humiliation.
 PACER’s National Bullying Prevention Center actively leads social change to prevent bullying, so that all youth are safe and supported in their schools, communities and online.

-While National Bullying Prevention Month has ended, talk about preventing bullying should not stop now.
+National Bullying Prevention Month may be nearing the end, talking about preventing bullying should not stop.
 The concerns continue well beyond October.
 Hundreds of organizations advocate for those with various disabilities who are the unfortunate targets of bullying.
 Now, more than ever, it is imperative for us to join together to reach schools, families, and communities around the country to put a stop to this conduct.

 Together, we can create a world without bullying.